makeitworkpress/wp-enqueue/README.md

 Accepts an array with admin page hooks, such as edit.php on which you want to exclude the enqueueing of admin scripts and styles

 **include (array)**
-Accepts an array with admin page hooks, suck as edit.php on which you want to include the enqueueing of admin scripts and styles
+Accepts an array with admin page hooks, such as edit.php on which you want to include the enqueueing of admin scripts and styles

 ### Create instance
 Create a new instance of the WP_Enqueue class with your assets array as argument.